jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 I would like for this entry to be a bit hidden from the blog posts, with an inconspicuous title from a [baby lullaby](https://youtu.be/HzU9vVK51-Y?t=23), so that mostly parents in the same situation find through the organic searcher engines and not by randomly checking my blog, which seldom happens anyways.
 No point on traumatizing everybody.

 **Warning:** The rest of this entry is not just about HIE in general.
 It is not a parent guideline.
 I write as a mechanism to cope with the situation.
-In my mind I am telling it to someone in my situation, partially like a diary.
-I tell a very painful experience.
+I narrate a very painful experience while it is happening.

 ## Tu scendi dalle stelle

 My wife was pregnant of 9 months, the due date was the 24th of February.
-We live in Finland about 25-30 min ride by car to the maternity Hospital.
+We live in Finland about 25-30 min ride by car to the Women's Hospital in Helsinki.
 We have a daughter of 20 months and the coming baby-boy had a perfectly normal development during pregnancy.

 The tragedy happened on a icy cold Friday morning.
 My wife called the Hospital to mention that she felt a bit uneasy, the doctor recommended to go there and get checked.
 We arrived at around 9 am.
 I was told to wait outside as we have some restrictions due to covid on how many people can be inside.